jordengit/padpy/README.md

 If you get the warning about OpenSSL import failing, you might need some [additional dependencies](https://stackoverflow.com/questions/18578439/using-requests-with-tls-doesnt-give-sni-support/18579484#18579484)

 ## Usage

+See `example_usage.py` for a example of how you could use padpy.

     >>> pad = Pad(verbose=False) #verbosity tells you whether or not the data is retrieved from API or cache
     >>> monsters = pad.get_all_monsters() #get fill list of monsters